wchoi11/notchmess/_posts/2019-06-22-waging-war-on-pascals-wager.md

         Why not just give up on salvation having infinite utility?
      </summary>

- Because someone might object that having finite utility over an infinite time still becomes infinite utility so either we shouldn't wager for God or we start to challenge some theological thoughts about heaven (one being that the afterlife is not eternal)
+ Because someone might object that having finite utility over an infinite time still becomes infinite utility so either we shouldn't wager for God or we start to challenge some theological thoughts about heaven (one being that the afterlife is eternal)

 </details>